Explore the engaging programs CLIMB Theatre offers for grades 3-6.

 Actor-Educators use theatre activities to help students practice what to do in bullying situations.
 Programming takes places directly in the classroom.

 Today’s students are constantly connected to the Internet–which has both benefits and challenges.
 Help kids stay safe online with CLIMB’s cyberbullying classes.

 What’s the difference between “clicking” with your friends and forming exclusive “cliques”?
 Students will explore this important distinction in these classes.

-With the interaction of a class and the spectacle of a play, Interplays use interactive theatre to teach students the importance of managing their self-control.
+With the interaction of a class and the spectacle of a play, Interplays use interactive theatre to teach students the importance of being resilient.

 Build a more respectful school environment with the power of empathy!
 Students will learn to identify and consider the feelings of others in these, fun, interactive classes.